ryanoillataguerre/mystery-be-assessment/README.md

 - Run `yarn run migrate:latest` in `services/api-service` once DB container is running (only necessary once to migrate the DB schema)
 - Test routes at root URL `http://localhost:8080/`
 - You can import the Insomnia collection attached in the insomnia/ directory, assuming you're using Insomnia as your REST client

-### Organization

-- `services/` is usually a folder of microservices, but in this case just the one `api-service`.
-I still kept this organization for ease of addition and because I don't see any benefits gained by moving the folder structure "up a level"